Contact

 How do I know how much aid I will be awarded?

-If you’ve been accepted for the fall semester and you’ve completed your FAFSA, head over to the applicant dashboard in mid-to-late November to view your anticipated aid.
+If you’ve been accepted for the fall semester and you’ve completed your FAFSA, head over to the Applicant Dashboard in mid-to-late November to view your anticipated aid.
 Your numbers will include the most common types of governmental aid (Federal Pell Grant, PA State Grant, and Federal Direct Subsidized/Unsubsidized Loan) and your Penn College Scholarships.

 When all of your FAFSA information is received, the Financial Aid team will send you an email regarding your eligibility for the Federal Pell Grant.
 Finally, once student and parent loans are credited to your student account, we will mail you a final statement.